Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  [ ] ciao; i'm suspicious of any"-thing" /roman|german|japanese/, and i get this mixed up c̄ inrias' pharo (france v egypt; chef v /devaraja|rajadeva/)
  [ ] logtalk
  [ ] oops; state /management|governance/ is like the tor network, a crackers playground (we can see how vulnerable governments are just by looking at their employment adware, binary blobs in floss are crackable backdoors (/foreign|(inter)?national|business|individual/ /(bot|spy)nets/), we can read hex c̄(out) /disassemblers|decompilers/, the economy is as artificial as jobs (.., shrink invites friend as first client on first day of job, shrink says so this is it, we just sit, and talk, about 5w you feel bad, and i get paid for it, but now i feel bad for you, so we should talk about it, now i think you should get paid, too, lets go talk to s/my/our/ boss,..),..)
+  - donald trump failed to kick out the /arabic|muslim/ voters who supported him, and the ato; i think they call it the irs?
   - the dprk just bought the plans for nukes from the russians off of the tor network with their bank heists; their leader grabbed donald trump by the pussy in front of everyone, and made him travel all the way there just to be grabbed by the pussy, and he makes a pussy c̄ his mouth too (it's his trademark)
   - either china is technologically superior, and declares cyberwarfare, or they are technologically inferior liars
   - either governments are organised crime syndicates (tax = extortion,..) where judges implicitly sentence rape (human rights issues on an internationally global scale) in an nᵗʰ world of technological superiority, or governments are idiocracies where doctor zaius (zeus?) isn't held accountable